SANDWICH FAIR HISTORY

 When you visit the fair, take time to visit the recently completed Fair Museum.
 The museum is housed in the 1892 former Secretary's Office (just west of Otto's train track and south of the landmark windmill) one of the oldest buildings on the fairgrounds.

 - Old Register books

 - Old Movies being played on a television

 The Fair archives will be used on a rotating bases, and each year a different area collector displays their collection of Fair memorobilia.

-Last year, over 2500 people signed the guest book in the museum.
 There is so much to view, you may want to visit twice.
 Bring back those old memories or learn new things about the rich history of the Sandwich Fair. for more information about the New History Museum, Download this document .

 Stop by and visit us, have a look around or sit outside on the benches to soak up the Fair sites.